 The Canadian Frailty Network defines frailty as “a state of health where the person's overall wellbeing and ability to function independently are reduced and vulnerability to deterioration are increased.
 People who are frail tend to spend more time in hospital, are less likely to return to their own home, are more likely to need care support if they do go home, and are also likely to have extended stays in long-term care.”
 Frailty affects people from diverse backgrounds, all with their own unique needs and abilities.
 Today, frailty is a diagnosis with real and harmful consequences.

 As a caregiver, you may be unsure how to identify frailty in your loved one, and how to help them.
-The Nova Scotia Health Authority has a few good handouts on frailty that can help - Understanding Frailty, Frailty Stages, and Frailty and Social Connections.
+This short video provides foundational information on what frailty is, how to recognize the onset, and how to reduce the risk.

-If you have a frail loved one is an article from White Coat, Black Art on CBC Radio, citing Canadian data.
+If you have a frail loved one is an article citing Canadian date from White Coat, Black Art on CBC Radio.

 Learn how to AVOID frailty and take control with these steps from the Canadian Frailty Network.

 The Palliative and Therapeutic Harmonization (PATH) Clinic have developed The Frailty App to help health care providers identify frailty.
 Knowing about frailty can help you as a caregiver to:

 - Understand overall health and level of frailty, and how it can affect current and future health